RealCyGuy/smoothosu/README.md

 prompt: Do you want to continue? [y]es/[n]o:  y
 ```

-In osu, set your cursor size to 2x and now you have a smooth cursor!
+In osu, press `ctrl + shift + alt + s` to refresh your skin if neccesary.
+Then, set your cursor size to 2x (optional, but it's the default cursor size) and now you have a smooth cursor!